davidbegin/spicy_coderz_club/spicy_admin/README.md

   * Generate Daily Tokens
   * Store Passwords in Daily Tokens Cubbyholes
   * Wrap Cubbyhole Tokens
-  * Generate Daily Tokens that are automatically wrapped (in Level 3)
   * Generate tokens for each of the 3 Spicy Coderz Club Memembers

 ## Getting Started